ahmedm98/paper_assistant/README.md

 ### 2. Configure OpenAI's Key ###

 - Obtain an API key from [OpenAI](https://platform.openai.com/docs/api-reference/authentication)
-- Add your OPENAI_KEY as
-    - an environment variable named 'OPENAI_KEY'
-    - or place it in a .env file at the root of the project.
+- Place your OPENAI_KEY in a .env file in the backend folder.

 ### 3. Running the Application